muellermarkus/muellermarkus.github.io/_pages/teaching.md

 - Applied Public Policy Evaluation

 #### Thesis supervision
-Below of give a broad overview over the supervised topics:
+See below for a broad overview over the supervised topics:

 - Denoising Autoencoders for tabular data
 - Classification and Regression Diffusion models